RealPolitiX/bfm-robust/README.md

 <span style="color:yellowgreen">8\%</span> &emsp; Evaluation on external datasets (datasets not used in development)<br>
 <span style="color:yellowgreen">8\%</span> &emsp; Ablation studies<br>
 <span style="color:yellowgreen">6\%</span> &emsp; Others<br>

+None indicates no specified robustness tests.
+Most claimed robustness tests in the selected BFMs involve evaluation of model performance on some datasets, which we divide into three types: existing datasets, artificially shifted datasets, and external datasets.

 ## Robustness categorization and examples
 A combination of theoretical and application-oriented resources are collected for robustness.
 The categorization of robustness follows that provided in the paper.